History of Irvine International Academy

 I now had been working for three years without pay (actually donating $36,000 of my own savings in the process).
 Sometimes I was discouraged and thought the dream was dying.
 With my son Aaron, we stood on street corners across from Irvine’s elementary schools and parks collecting signatures, eventually 160 – more than the half required for a school of 192.
 We submitted to Irvine USD (IUSD), but they declined our petition (IUSD had never granted a charter).
 We appealed to Orange County Department of Education (OCDE), but they said we needed more Mandarin academic support.

 Persevering through another year and another rejection from IUSD (very common for districts to reject charters), we appealed again to OCDE.
-Now with an original signing parent, Marybeth Chen, Steven Chuang as principal, plus the signatures of 9 Mandarin teachers, we were passed on January 6, 2021.
+Now with the signatures of 9 Mandarin teachers, we were passed on January 6, 2021.
 Within 10 weeks, over 384 students were signed up for Transitional Kindergarten (TK) through 5th grade.
-Already, 124 new students are applying for the next year.

 Irvine USD approved our request for this great campus at 4784 Karen Ann Lane.
-IIA is proud to offer Mandarin and English immersion, STEAM science because of a Kay Family Foundation grant, and classes with Orange County Music and Dance, funded with a Larry and Helen Hoag Foundation grant.
-Our Wonder Kids after school program is one of the city’s best.
+IIA is proud to offer Mandarin and English immersion, STEAM science because of various grants.
+Our After School program is one of the city’s best.
 As an international school, our teachers speak Farsi, Korean, Russian, Spanish, French, Mandarin, and English.

 One of my goals is to personally model and teach our children leadership, tenacity, and perseverance to strive for their goals.
 I ask you to celebrate Irvine’s first FREE, public, Mandarin/English immersion and Science, Technology, Engineering, Art, and Math (STEAM) school.